Chatsworth House: 19th century

 In October 1832, Princess Victoria (later Queen Victoria) and her mother, the Duchess of Kent, visited Chatsworth, where the Princess had her first formal adult dinner at the age of 13, in the new dining room.
 The 6th Duke had another chance to welcome Victoria in 1843, when the Queen and Prince Albert returned to enjoy an array of illumination in the gardens, in the conservatory and on the fountains, forming a scene of "unparalleled display and grandeur", according to one guest.

 The Duke spent 47 years transforming the house and gardens.
 A Latin inscription over the fireplace in the Painted Hall translates, "William Spencer, Duke of Devonshire, inherited this most beautiful house from his father in the year 1811, which had been begun in the year of English liberty 1688, and completed it in the year of his bereavement 1840."
 The year 1688 was that of the Glorious Revolution, supported by the Whig dynasties including the Cavendishes.
 The year 1840 brought the death of the Duke's beloved niece Blanche, who was married to his heir, the future 7th Duke.

 In 1844, the 6th Duke privately printed and published a book called Handbook to Chatsworth and Hardwick, giving a history of the Cavendish family's two main estates.
 It was praised by Charles Dickens.

+In 1888, the Los Angeles neighbourhood of Chatsworth, California, was named after the estate.